-If this fireplace is installed on a combustible floor, the floor area 20 inches in front of, and 12 inches either side of the fireplace opening must be protected by an insulating noncombustible hearth extension.
-This hearth extension may be either minimum 6-inch thick stone or brick as shown by Figure 9, an H2068 hearth extension kit or a locally constructed equivalent to the H2068.
+If this fireplace is installed on a combustible floor, the floor area 16 inches in front of, and 8 inches either side of the fireplace opening must be protected by an insulating noncombustible hearth extension.
+This hearth extension may be either minimum 6-inch thick stone or brick as shown by Figure 10, a H1652 Hearth Extension Kit or a locally constructed hearth equivalent which has a "K" factor less than .43.